vuestorefront/shopware-pwa/docs/landing/cookbook/README.md

 ## 6. How to use/write your own theme <a id="no6"></a>

-> shopware-pwa enables to provide a theme by providing its code in `shopware-pwa.config.js` file, under the `theme` property.
+> shopware-pwa enables to provide a theme by providing its code-name in `shopware-pwa.config.js` file, under the `theme` property.
+The theme structure **MUST** be compatible with a nuxt project.

 a sample config file _shopware-pwa.config.js_: